Lady Freedom Circle

 But when I was about to add photographs to it in 2010 — I do Environmental Music Films — something shifted.
 The story expanded and the voice singing became that of a Universal Mother force or spirit that saw all her children, throughout all their lifetimes, struggling and in pain.
 She cried for them and she blamed herself as mothers often do.
 But then she settled inside and realized that she and they both had to find forgiveness, for it was the only way that life could prosper and move forward.

 I didn’t know where the film would end when I started.
-That is part of my enjoyment when I create EMFs.
+That is part of my enjoyment when I create my music films.
 It’s as if they create themselves in the moment.
-The journey of the Universal Mother’s face and names changed throughout the old world and new over time to finally and ultimately come upon a magnificent statue above the Capitol Building in Washington DC.
+The journey of the Universal Mother’s face and names changed throughout the old and new world over time to finally and ultimately come upon a magnificent statue above the Capitol Building in Washington DC.

 During the recording, I had an experience.
 The next day, I went back to the composer and explained my vision.
 He called the song, Trail of Tears.
 You can hear it below.